Psalm 145, 1-3

 In 2011, the International Ecumenical Peace Convocation celebrated grassroots initiatives and work by the World Council of Churches throughout the Decade to Overcome Violence.

 Praise is world changing, praise can bring peace and justice, praise can lead to the laying down of weapons and the distribution of wealth in just and equitable ways.

 Our thinking is also thanking, our thoughts and actions for peace and justice are rooted in thanks and praise for all that is just and all that brings peace.

-And when peace and just come to comes, we find ourselves in the presence of unfathomable greatness, such as those delegates in Jamaica are experiencing today as they listen to stories from around the world of peace being brought to communities torn apart by violence.
+And when peace and justice come, we find ourselves in the presence of unfathomable greatness, such as those delegates in Jamaica experienced as they listened to stories from around the world of peace being brought to communities torn apart by violence.

 Something to do

-Consider what you might praise God for today for that has brought peace in your community.
+Consider what you might praise God for today that has brought peace in your community.

 Something to pray

 Let me praise you even as I learn to live justly.

-Let me praise you with every breath as I remember those who have work to bring peace to my community, peace of mind, peace of body, peace of spirit, who work to make sure that there is enough for everyone’s need in my neighbourhood, but not for everyone’s greed.
+Let me praise you with every breath as I remember those who have worked to bring peace to my community, peace of mind, peace of body, peace of spirit, who work to make sure that there is enough for everyone’s need in my neighbourhood, but not for everyone’s greed.